 Corsica is in the Mediterranean, a relatively small and enclosed sea (1% of the world’s ocean surface) that represents a major source of biodiversity.
 It is estimated that the Mediterranean contains 8% of the world’s sea life, with an endemism rate of nearly 30%.
 The posidonia seagrass (or Neptune Grass), in particular, provides a remarkable environment that is easy to explore from the coast.
-Although it is easy to come across wrasse, bream and starfish in the Corsican waters, it is also possible to see (if you select your spots carefully and with a little luck), congers, moray eels, and even shoals of barracuda or impressive groupers.
+Although it is easy to come across wrasse, bream and starfish in the Corsican waters, it is also possible to see (if you select your spots carefully and with a little luck), moray eels, cuttlefish and stingrays.

 Almost all of the Corsica coast, most of it rock, is adapted to snorkeling.
 Here a series of small hidden or accessible beaches and creeks await you, with infinite snorkeling possibilities.
 The paradisal beaches in the south-east of the island (Santa Giulia, Rondinara, Palombaggia), the Gulf of Porto, the Isolella peninsula, the cliffs of Bonifacio or Cap Corse have many snorkeling spots that are easy to access from the shore.

 But for the snorkeling must in Corsica, set off for the day to one of the many natural reserves on the island.
 Because of their abundant underwater life and preserved condition, they are extraordinary snorkeling spots.
 You can explore the Cerbicales Islands, the Finocchiarlo archipelago or Scandola (listed as a UNESCO World Heritage site), but the Lavezzi Islands surely hosts the best snorkeling spots of Corsica.